AdoHaha/EmotionProcessing/README.md

 Installation
 ------------

 Just clone the repo to the `libraries` folder inside your Processing sketchbook and restart Processing.
+Or download from [here](./EmotionProcessing.zip)

 Basic Usage
 -----